You’re probably tired of hearing statistics about how many people use smartphones, shop on mobile and so on. So I won’t bore you with that.

 Actively request reviews from all customers immediately following customer interactions, to build review volume.
 Make the requests in person, if possible, then follow up with text or email.
 Some ORM platforms offer mobile apps that make this possible.

-Respond to all negative feedback to demonstrate your commitment to the customer experience and satisfaction.
+Respond to all negative reviews to demonstrate your commitment to the customer experience and satisfaction.

 Keep your business listings and social profiles accurate and up-to-date for all locations.